jakobdylanc/llmcord.py/README.md

 - Customizable personality (aka system prompt)
 - User identity aware (OpenAI API and xAI API only)
 - Streamed responses (turns green when complete, automatically splits into separate messages when too long)
-- Hot-reloadable config (you can change settings without restarting the bot)
+- Hot reloading config (you can change settings without restarting the bot)
 - Displays helpful warnings when appropriate (like "⚠️ Only using last 25 messages" when the customizable message limit is exceeded)
 - Caches message data in a size-managed (no memory leaks) and mutex-protected (no race conditions) global dictionary to maximize efficiency and minimize Discord API calls
 - Fully asynchronous